flyingmachine/brave-clojure-web/content/concurrency.md

 haven't yet summoned a tree that grows money, you have a budget of
 $100 for one pound (or 0.45kg if you're a European sorcerer).

-Because you are a modern practitioner of the magical-ornithological arts, you know that yak butter retailers now offer their catalogs online.
+Because you are a modern practitioner of the magico-ornithological arts, you know that yak butter retailers now offer their catalogs online.
 Rather than tediously navigate each site, you create a script to give you the URL of the first yak butter offering that meets your